pravj/ospi/README.md

 It's pretty biased though, because this report uses only one platform of the Open-Source community, GitHub.

 *This report doesn't measure the success of involved organizations; it simply can't.
-They all are doing good in their fields, that's why they are here.* :tophat:
+They all are doing good in their fields, that's why they are here.* `:tophat:`

 ##Motive

 I think it was almost mid of the December last year when I saw the [interview](http://yourstory.com/2014/12/techie-tuesdays-amod-malviya-cto-flipkart/) of Flipkart's CTO *Amod Malviya* in a YourStory article.
-I started reading that and I kept reading till the end.
+I started reading that and kept reading till the end.
 At the end my reaction was, *wow! this man is awesome* and he is indeed.
 I have seen many of his talks after reading that interview.

 That interview made a different impression on me.
 I liked his words where he was talking about building a top class internet infrastructure in India.
 I don't know what you people think of Flipkart, Myntra etc. but what I think is that they are evolving continuously, at least in the technical aspect.
 That's why they are in the marathon and Amazon itself is in the race with them.